microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 In nominally-typed languages like C# or Java, the equivalent code would be an error because the Person class does not explicitly describe itself as being an implementor of the Named interface.

-TypeScript’s structural type system was designed based on how JavaScript code is typically written.
-Because JavaScript widely uses anonymous objects like function expressions and object literals, it’s much more natural to represent the kinds of relationships found in JavaScript libraries with a structural type system instead of a nominal one.
+TypeScript's structural type system was designed based on how JavaScript code is typically written.
+Because JavaScript widely uses anonymous objects like function expressions and object literals, it's much more natural to represent the kinds of relationships found in JavaScript libraries with a structural type system instead of a nominal one.

 ## A Note on Soundness
-TypeScript’s type system allows certain operations that can’t be known at compile-time to be safe.
+TypeScript's type system allows certain operations that can't be known at compile-time to be safe.
 When a type system has this property, it is said to not be "sound".
-The places where TypeScript allows unsound behavior were carefully considered, and throughout this document we’ll explain where these happen and the motivating scenarios behind them.
+The places where TypeScript allows unsound behavior were carefully considered, and throughout this document we'll explain where these happen and the motivating scenarios behind them.

 # Starting out
-The basic rule for TypeScript’s structural type system is that x is compatible with y if y has at least the same members as x.
+The basic rule for TypeScript's structural type system is that x is compatible with y if y has at least the same members as x.
 For example:

 ```
 interface Named {